Point-Teaching: Weakly Semi-Supervised Object Detection with Point Annotations: Experiment

 \myparagraph{Effects of point matching.} We explore the impact of our proposed Hungarian-based point matching method on the model performance.
 In this experiment, we set the loss weights of $\lambda_1$ and $\lambda_2$ to 0.
 As shown in~\cref{tbl:point_matching}, when point matching is not used, the model reaches 20.2 AP, as reported in Unbiased-Teacher~\cite{UnbiasedTeacher}.
 Taking point annotations into consideration and using our proposed Hungarian matching, the model reaches 25.2 AP, which improves the AP with 5.0 absolute points.

 \myparagraph{Loss weight $\lambda_1$ of \MILImage{} loss.} We conduct experiments to explore the effect of loss weight $\lambda_1$ of \MILImage{} loss.
-In these experiments, we use Hungarian-based point matching and set the loss weight $\lambda_2$ of \MilInst{} loss to 0.
+In these experiments, we use Hungarian-based point matching and set the loss weight $\lambda_2$ of \MilInst{} loss to 0, \ie the Objectness-P branch is not optimized during training and the Objectness-P score is removed in \cref{eq:cost} when computing the cost matrix.
 As shown in~\cref{tbl:mil_image}, when loss weight $\lambda_1$ reaches 1.0, the model achieves the highest AP.
 If not specified, in other experiments, we will set $\lambda_1$ to 1.0 by default.

 \myparagraph{Loss weight $\lambda_2$ of \MilInst{} loss.} We conduct experiments to explore the effect of loss weight $\lambda_2$ of \MilInst{} loss.
 In these experiments, we use Hungarian-based point matching and set the loss weight $\lambda_1$ of \MILImage{} loss to 0.
 As shown in~\cref{tbl:mil_instance}, when loss weight $\lambda_2$ reaches 0.05, the model achieves the highest AP.
 If not specified, in other experiments, we will set $\lambda_2$ to 0.05 by default.